tommym-r/cs121finalProject/README.md

 # cs121finalProject
 Basketball Player Database Project

-This project functions as a simple database for basketball statistics, allowing for users to view data in different forms or add/manipulate the data.
+This project functions as a simple database for basketball statistics, allowing for users to view data in different forms or add/manipulate the data.<br>
-Users can login as guest without any credentials and have access to view the data, but to edit the database the user must login as an Admin
+Users can login as guest without any credentials and have access to view the data, but to edit the database the user must login as an Admin<br>
-A simple usecase could be a small Highschool Basketball team doing statkeeping for their team's players
+A simple usecase could be a small Highschool Basketball team doing statkeeping for their team's players<br>

 ### Admin Login Credentials
 username: admin